thanh309/polyp-segmentation/README.md

 ![run-res](img/run-res.png)

-If you want to trach the training process in your account, first login to W&B
+If you want to track the training process in your account, first login to W&B

 ```bash
 wandb login